Home Entertainment Streaming is Eclipsing Legacy Behaviour of Consumers

 The 20,000 Foot View: Home entertainment primarily consisting of DVD, Blu-ray and Electronic sell-through (EST) was a necessary content delivery experience.
 It enabled the movie business to participate in the first stages of the shift to digital at the turn of this millennium.
 With the near mainstream adoption of streaming video on demand services built around a monthly paid subscription model, this consumer proposition is now being eclipsed by Subscription Video On Demand (SVOD) alternatives and we’re seeing younger demographics abandon the technologies underpinning home entertainment.

-- In 2016 US home entertainment revenues were XXX billion for the seven major studios
+- In 2016 US home entertainment revenues were billion for the seven major studios

-- Home entertainment accounted for XXX of US studio revenue in 2016
+- Home entertainment accounted for of US studio revenue in 2016

-- US home entertainment revenues declined by XXX between XXX of consumers no longer see ongoing value in paying to download XXX of consumers who used to download films now stream them
+- US home entertainment revenues declined by between of consumers no longer see ongoing value in paying to download of consumers who used to download films now stream them

 - Paramount (Viacom) has seen the smallest decline in home entertainment revenue

-Companies and brands mentioned in this report: XXX Century Fox, XXX Century Fox, Lionsgate, NBCUniversal, Paramount, Sony Pictures, Time Warner, Universal, Walt Disney, Warner Bros., Viacom
+Companies and brands mentioned in this report: Century Fox, Century Fox, Lionsgate, NBCUniversal, Paramount, Sony Pictures, Time Warner, Universal, Walt Disney, Warner Bros., Viacom